-In 2010, forestry accounted for 43% of the total value of all plant commodities grown in Louisiana, including cotton, feed grain crops, fruit, soybeans, sugarcane, and others.
-When you look at total value of Louisiana plant and animal commodities-beef, milk, poultry plus farm wildlife and fisheries-forestry contributes 28% of the value of Louisiana's agricultural commodities.
+In 2013, forestry accounted for 39% of the total value of all plant commodities grown in Louisiana, including cotton, feed grain crops, fruit, soybeans, sugarcane, and others.
+When you look at total value of Louisiana plant and animal commodities-beef, milk, poultry plus farm wildlife and fisheries-forestry contributes 25% of the value of Louisiana's agricultural commodities.
 Timber is manufactured by local mills throughout Louisiana into building materials, a variety of paper products and numerous other products used in daily life.
 Do we put the trees back?

-Louisiana landowners (industrial and non-industrial) reforest the land each year with over 128 million seedlings, an average of 410,000 trees per day (six-day week), and at least 29 trees for each Louisiana citizen (official 2000 census shows a state population of 4,468,876).
+Louisiana landowners (industrial and non-industrial) reforest the land each year with over 73 million seedlings, at least 16 trees for each Louisiana citizen (official state population of 4.6 million).